mspnp/performance-optimization/RetrievingTooMuchData/docs/RetrievingTooMuchData.md

 ### Identifying slow workloads

 An initial analysis will likely be based on user reports concerning functionality that is running slowly or raising exceptions.
 Load testing this functionality in a controlled test environment could indicate high latency and low throughput.
-As an example, the following performance results were obtained by using a load test that simulated up to 1000 concurrent users running the `GetAllFieldsAsync` operation in the [sample code][fullDemonstrationOfProblem].
+As an example, the following performance results were obtained by using a load test that simulated up to 400 concurrent users running the `GetAllFieldsAsync` operation in the [sample code][fullDemonstrationOfProblem].

 ![Load-test results for the GetAllFieldsAsync method][Load-Test-Results-Client-Side1]

-As the workload increased throughput hit a peak and then started to diminish slowly.
-With 1000 users, the load-test levelled out and the system was capable of supporting approximately 200 tests per second.
-The average response time grew with user load, and at 1000 users the average response time for each test was approximately 5 seconds.

-Performing a similar load-test for the `AggregateOnClientAsync` operation has the following results:
+Throughput diminished slowly as the load increased, but the average response time mirrored the work-load (in the graph, the average response time has been magnified by 100 to make the correlation clear).

+Performing a load-test for the `AggregateOnClientAsync` operation shows a similar pattern.
+The volume of requests per seconds is reasonably stable, but the average response time increases in-line with the work-load.
+However, as the load passes 300 users the system starts to report errors, possibly due to the pressure on the database.
+Note that the query being performed is more complex than that run by the first test, and the throughput and response times are an order of magnitude lower than those of the first test:

 ![Load-test results for the AggregateOnClientAsync method][Load-Test-Results-Client-Side2]

-This load test showed much the same pattern albeit the throughput was significantly lower due to the additional work being performed by the database effectively limiting the volume of requests that could be processed.

 Profiling an application in a test environment can help to identify the following symptoms that characterize operations that retrieve large amounts of data.
 The exact symptoms will depend on the nature of the resources being accessed but may include: